skyarm/pbconv/README.md

 A implement of Dart converter for [Protobuf](https://developers.google.com/protocol-buffers/).

 ## Introduce

-Convert a message object to proto buffer binary bytes, Or convert proto buffer binary bytes to a message object.
+Convert a message object to *proto buffer* binary bytes, Or convert proto buffer binary bytes to a message object.

-## Using
+## Examples
 This is the encoder example.
 ```dart
 import "dart:io";